113ll3/Ibmclouddocscli/idt/commands.md

 In the `cli-config.yml`, you can choose to define the location of a Helm chart in the `chart-path` property and configure the `deploy-image-target` as shown in the example.
 The `deploy-image-target` element in the `cli-config.yml` is used instead of the `repository` and `tag` elements in the `chart/values.yml` file.
 To deploy to {{site.data.keyword.cloud_notm}} specifically, set the configuration element `ibm-cluster` to the name of the Kubernetes cluster that you created in {{site.data.keyword.cloud_notm}}.

-Run the following command in your current application directory to build your application:
+Run the following command in your current app directory to build your app:
 ```
 ibmcloud dev build
 ```
 {: codeblock}

-Run the following command in your current application directory to deploy your application:
+Run the following command in your current app directory to deploy your app:
 ```
 ibmcloud dev deploy
 ```